Cadiboo/RenderChunk-rebuildChunk-Hooks/README.md

 ## Support
 We currently support
 - Forge 1.12.2 - 14.23.5.2775
+- BetterFoliage on Forge 1.12.2 - 14.23.5.2775
 - Forge 1.12.2 - 14.23.5.2768
+- BetterFoliage on Forge 1.12.2 - 14.23.5.2768
 - Forge 1.12.2 - 14.23.4.2725
 - Optifine HD_U_E2 on Forge 1.12.2 - 14.23.4.2725
+- BetterFoliage and Optifine HD_U_E2 on Forge 1.12.2 - 14.23.4.2725

 Note: The mod _should_ work all Forge 1.12.2 versions (actually all 1.12.x versions if you remove the version restrictions) but due to the amount of work required to test the mod on all of them, we only officially support the above versions.
 ## Compatability
 I've just added compatibility with Optifine HD_U_E2!
-I'm working to add compatability with BetterFolliage.
 If another core-mod tries to tamper with RenderChunk#rebuildChunk, it is possible that the game will crash.
 Report it to me and them, and I'll try and fix it myself or work with them to solve the problem!
 ### It is up to the authors of mods who use these hooks to make sure they don't break anything!
 #### Use Forge's Render Pipeline where possible!

 ## Why coremod?
 I submitted a [PR to forge](https://github.com/MinecraftForge/MinecraftForge/pull/5166) that didn't get accepted and with the 1.13 update imminent I decided to push out something that worked for 1.12.2.
 I will be trying to [work with other people to get similar hooks (with better performance etc.) into Forge](https://github.com/MinecraftForge/MinecraftForge/pull/5166#issuecomment-427589440).

+#### Hooks Added
+- The RebuildChunkPreEvent is called before any chunk rebuilding is done
+    - RebuildChunkPreOptifineEvent is the same as the RebuildChunkPreEvent but allows access to Optifine-related objects
+- The RebuildChunkBlockRenderInLayerEvent allows modders to modify the BlockRenderLayers that blocks can render in
+    - RebuildChunkBlockRenderInLayerOptifineEvent is the same as the RebuildChunkBlockRenderInLayerEvent but allows access to Optifine-related objects
+- The RebuildChunkBlockEvent is called for each BlockRenderLayers of each block and allows Modders to add their own logic
+    - RebuildChunkBlockOptifineEvent is the same as the RebuildChunkBlockEvent but allows access to Optifine-related objects
+- The RebuildChunkPostEvent is called after all chunk rebuilding logic is done
+    - RebuildChunkPostOptifineEvent is the same as the RebuildChunkPostEvent but allows access to Optifine-related objects

 ###### See Also
 [MinecraftForge Forums - [1.12.2] Replace world renderer](http://www.minecraftforge.net/forum/topic/66516-1122-replace-world-renderer/)